hpyhacking/peatio/docs/api/websocket_api.md

 }
 ```

-### After authentication

-When user successfully authenticated servers subsribes client to orders and trades of authenticated user.
+When user successfully authenticated server subsribes client to given streams
+passed as GET request parameter `?stream=` (can be specified multiple times)

 When order or trade done, websocket server send message to client with object details.

 Depending on what trade happend server will send the `ask` and `bid` details.

-List of subscription channels:

-- Order objects send to `orderbook` AMQP channel.
-- Trade objects send to `trade` AMQP channel.

 #### Order